-Acquiring a multi-user license for DBT enables you to run your own network-based DBT installation.
-A network-based installation of DBT is simply an installation in which all the instances of DBT, on as many machines as they are installed, are all activated through a single server machine on your network.
-Only the server computer needs to be officially activated; all other DBT’s on the network become activated as its clients.
-Naturally, the server must be activated for a sufficient number of users to serve your intended number of client DBT’s, and the server must be up and running at all times.
+Acquiring a multi-user license for your Duxbury program enables you to run your own network-based installation.
+A network-based installation allows all the instances of DBT or NimPro, on as many machines as they are installed, to be activated through a single server machine on your local area network.
+Only the server computer needs to be activated; all other users on the network become activated as its clients.
+Naturally, the server must be activated for a sufficient number of users to serve your intended number of client machines, and the server must be up and running at all times.

-This method of installation requires that you open the Activation Wizard on each client DBT to connect it to the server.
-If you have a large number of client DBT's, you may want to use a specialized installer that connects them automatically.
+This method of installation requires that you open the Activation Wizard on each client machine to connect it to the server.
+If you have a large number of clients, you may want to use a specialized installer that connects them automatically.
 If so, see Network Installation Using a Server Image.

 Network installation requires the following steps:

 - Install DBT on the server or master workstation.